civictheme/monorepo-drupal/docroot/themes/contrib/civictheme/civictheme_library/docs/icons.md

 ## Troubleshooting icons

-If you are experiencing a missing icon in your drupal webpage and the SVG tag is not being rendered ie `div.civictheme-icon` does not have any inner SVG element - this is caused by the icon svg missing from your child theme.
+If you are experiencing a missing icon in your drupal webpage and the SVG tag is not being rendered ie `div.ct-icon` does not have any inner SVG element - this is caused by the icon svg missing from your child theme.
 Follow the above process to include it.